-1. By mail: Complete, sign, date and return the enclosed proxy card in the pre-paid envelope provided.
-If you return the signed proxy card but do not mark the boxes showing how you wish to vote, your votes will be cast "FOR" the election of all director nominees, "FOR" the re-approval and amendment of the EnerSys Second Amended and Restated 2010 Equity Incentive Plan, "FOR" the ratification of the appointment of Ernst & Young LLP as EnerSys' independent registered public accounting firm, and "FOR" the approval of executive compensation.
+If you return the signed proxy card but do not mark the boxes showing how you wish to vote, your votes will be cast "FOR" the election of all director nominees; "FOR" the approval, ratification and adoption of the EnerSys 2017 Equity Incentive Plan; "FOR" the ratification of the appointment of Ernst & Young LLP as EnerSys' independent registered public accounting firm; and "FOR" the approval of executive compensation.

-- 2. By telephone: Call the toll-free telephone number on the proxy card 1-800-652-VOTE (8683) and follow the voice prompts. - 3.
-Through the Internet: Access the website www.investorvote.com/ENS and follow the instructions.
+Call toll-free 1-866-284-6370 and follow the voice prompts.

+Access the website www.proxypush.com/ens and follow the instructions.

 We encourage each stockholder of record to submit their proxy electronically through the Internet, if that option is available, or by telephone.
 Delivery of a proxy in any of the three ways listed above will not affect the right of a stockholder of record to attend the Annual Meeting and vote in person.
-If your shares are held in "street name" (that is, through a broker, trustee or other holder of record), you will receive a proxy card from your broker seeking instructions as to how your shares should be voted.
+If you hold your shares in "street name" (that is, through a broker, trustee or other holder of record), you will receive a voting instruction card from your broker seeking instructions as to how your shares should be voted.
 If no voting instructions are given, your broker or nominee has discretionary authority to vote your shares on your behalf on routine matters.
 A "broker non-vote" results on a matter when your broker or nominee returns a proxy but does not vote on a particular proposal because it does not have discretionary authority to vote on that proposal and has not received voting instructions from you.
 We believe that your broker or nominee only has discretionary voting power with respect to the proposal regarding the ratification of the appointment of the independent registered public accounting firm.
 You may not vote shares held in "street name" at the Annual Meeting unless you obtain a legal proxy from your broker or holder of record.